-HGA Quick Start Unit Software Setup for HMI Revision I
+HGA Quick Start Unit Software Setup for HMI Revision B

 Warning Be sure to read, understand, and follow all safety instructions.
-Warning Only qualified electricians should carry out all electrical installation and maintenance work on the HarmonicGuard Active (HGA) filter.
+Warning Only qualified electricians should carry out all electrical installation and maintenance work on the HarmonicGuard ® Active (HGA) filter.
 Warning All wiring must be in accordance with the National Electrical Code (NEC) and/or any other codes that apply to the installation site.
 Warning Disconnect all power before working on the equipment.
 Do not attempt any work on a powered HGA filter.
-Warning The HGA filter, drive, motor, and other connected equipment must be properly grounded.
+Warning The HGA filter and other connected equipment must be properly grounded.
 Warning The HGA filter may receive power from two or more sources.
 Three-phase power is connected to the main input terminals of the HGA filter.
 All of these sources of power must be disconnected before working on the HGA filter.
-Warning After switching off the power, always allow 5 minutes for the capacitors in the HGA filter and in the drive to discharge before working on the HGA filter, the drive, the motor, or the connecting wiring.
-It is good practice to check with a voltmeter to make sure that all sources of power have been disconnected and that all capacitors have discharged before beginning work.
+Warning After switching off the power, always allow 5 minutes for the capacitors in the HGA filter and connected equipment, if applicable, to discharge before working on the HGA filter, connected equipment, or the connecting wiring.
+It is good practice to check with a voltmeter to ensure that all sources of power have been disconnected and that all capacitors have discharged before beginning work.